abdulw352/PodNotes/README.md

 ---

-The one goal for PodNotes is to make it easier to write notes on podcasts.
+The one goal for Podsidian is to make it easier to write notes on podcasts.

 Here are the features that will help you do that 👇.